 Property Data (Year Built, Square Footage, etc.) is also available online by clicking here.

-A copy of the property record card for each parcel in the Village is available for public viewing during the Village Assessor's regular business hours.
+A copy of the property record card for each parcel in the Village is available for public viewing during regular business hours.
 This copy also includes the assessment and the last selling price for the parcel.
 When assessments are finalized, they are listed by key number on the assessment roll.
 The assessment roll is available for public inspection during regular business hours.

 Market value is based on finding similar properties that have sold recently.
 Great care is taken in comparing the condition, desirability, and utility (known as the CDU) of similar properties.
 Assessments are derived by dividing the market value of a property by the level of assessment for the entire Village.
 To obtain the level of assessment as of January 1st and an estimated current level of assessment please contact the Assessor's Office at 1-800-770-3927

 Meet with Assessor